Brussels Sprouts Bacon Pizza is the latest chapter in my fierce, borderline obsessive Brussels sprouts love affair.

 - 1/2 cup crumbled feta cheese

 - Add the balsamic vinegar.
 Cook 1 minute, until the vinegar disperses, then add the garlic and red pepper flakes.
 Cook 1 additional minute, then remove from heat and set aside.

-- On a lightly floured surface, roll the the pizza dough into a 11x14-inch rectangle, working from the center.
+- On a lightly floured surface, roll the pizza dough into an 11×14-inch rectangle, working from the center.
 If the dough bounces back, simply let it rest a minute, then roll again.
 Line a large baking sheet with parchment paper or dust with cornmeal.
 Transfer the dough to the baking sheet, then brush the surface of the dough all over with olive oil.